thammit/mail/Documentation/Reference/SiteConfiguration/Index.rst

 Since this extension can handle simple tables and extbase models as well, and in the end its data only used to replace a simple placeholder like ###USER_name###, I decided to use simple arrays for transporting.

-Because of this, every model needs to have the method getEnhancedData, which should return an array of all fields, which should serve as placeholder later on.
+Because of this, every model needs to have a getEnhancedData method, which must return an array of all fields, which should serve as placeholder later on.
 Btw.: The same method will be used by the csv-export inside the recipient group module.